jacomyma/mapping-controversies/_pages/tuto-1-4.md

 ---
 permalink: /1.4/
 layout: single
 title: 1.4.
-A time of words
+A timeline of words
 ---

 **Duration: 20 min**